Shriram-Raja/shriram-raja.github.io/_pages/about.md

 - Scheduling
 - Synchronization
 - Resource Management
+- Virtualization

-Feel free to reach out to me in case you are interested in my research, real-time systems, or pursuing graduate school. <a href="mailto:shriramr@bu.edu">Email</a> is the quickest way to reach me.
+Feel free to reach out to me in case you are interested in my research, real-time systems, or pursuing graduate school. <a href="mailto:shriramr@bu.edu">Email</a> is the best way to reach me.

 <br/>